hakyim/TO-DELETE-PrediXcan/Software/README.md

 arguments:

 1. genelist: list of genes.
 Optional.
-By default it will use all available genes in model database
+By default it will use all available genes in the model database
 2. dosages: imputed genotype file path.
 Default value: 'data/dosages/'
 3. dosage_prefix: prefix of dosage file.
 Default value: 'chr'
 4. weights: full path to the prediction model database.
 Default value: